sarahphiri/web_services_coursework/README.md

 https://webservicescoursework-production.up.railway.app/docs

-**NOTE:** Please refer to the Authentication guide within this README when testing endpoints which require authentication.
+**PLEASE NOTE BEFORE TESTING: Please refer to the Authentication guide ('How to Authenticate in Swagger') within this README when testing endpoints, as several endpoints require authentication.**

 # Local Setup Guide